Meet our leadership team members who organized, created and led this platform and our national projects during our founding year 2019-2020!

 Creighton University School of Medicine

-Ellen Townley is a first-year medical student at Creighton University in Omaha, Nebraska.
+Ellen Townley is a third-year medical student at Creighton University.
 She is passionate about the intersection of climate change and social justice.
 As an undergraduate student at Creighton, she studied biology and sustainable energy and worked as an advocacy coordinator for the University’s Center for Service and Justice.
 As a medical student, she is energized by the collective actions of medical students across the country and hopeful that improvements in environmental sustainability will lead to more just health outcomes.

 Communication and Partnerships Co-Chairs

 University of Pennsylvania Perelman School of Medicine

 Genny is a medical student at the University of Pennsylvania Perelman School of Medicine in the Class of 2023.
 She received her B.S. in Ecology & Evolutionary Biology from Yale, where she completed her senior thesis research on the environmental justice implications of hydraulic fracturing wastewater disposal practices.
 During her time in undergrad, Genny also interned with the Rachel Carson Council, a non-profit environmental advocacy organization, and was employed as a research assistant with the Yale Program on Climate Change Communication.